Ballet in two acts

-A new version by the Compañía Nacional de Danza A Giselle viewed through the lens of Spanish romanticism and inspired by the poems of Gustavo Adolfo Bécquer.
+A Giselle viewed through the lens of Spanish Romanticism and inspired by the poems of Gustavo Adolfo Bécquer.

 - World premiere: Compañía Nacional de Danza at Teatro de la Zarzuela, Madrid (Spain), December 9th 2020

 “In 1841, the Ópera de París held the premier of the ballet Giselle, in which the poet Théophile Gautier is inspired by the German legends of Heinrich Heine, creating romantic myths that would come to mark the history of dance: innocent peasant girls in love, grape harvest fiestas, handsome seductive princes, apparitions of the ghostly spirits of the woods …